Potentiak/JustADogIdentificationService/README.md

 #### METADATA INFORMATION OF THE TFLITE MODEL
 ![TFLite metadata](https://github.com/Potentiak/JustADogIdentificationService/blob/main/figures/metadata_information.JPG)

-### Conclusion

-The following project demonstrated power of using pretrained NN for training a new model on dataset that is diversified and contains many classes.
-Transfer learning allowed to drastically shorten training time and allowed to achieve acceptable accuracy on validation data.

 ## Android App Implementation           [JustADogIdentificationApp](https://github.com/Potentiak/JustADogIdentificationService/tree/main/JustADogIdentificationApp)
 The final part of the project is the android implementation which actively uses the trained and compiled model to classify a breed of dog currently in front of the device's camera.